Sons of the Dark

-Sons of the Dark is a book series that was spun off from Lynne Ewing's best-selling Daughters of the Moon series.
+Sons of the Dark is a book series that was spun off from American author Lynne Ewing's best-selling Daughters of the Moon series.

 This series is about four very different young teenage boys living in Los Angeles.
 They are all immortal and all four have to try to fit in.
 Each boy also fights his dark side.
 They each have different powers and the Sons must complete their destinies and stop the people of Nefandus from invading the Earth's realm.

 Due to poor book sales, the series has been discontinued.
 The Sons' fate is told in the last Daughters of the Moon book.

 Introduction

 Four guys living in Los Angeles: A rock star, a rebel, an artist, and a shaman.
-Like most students at Turney High School, they’re just trying to survive.
+Like most students at Turney High School, they're just trying to survive.
 But for these four—Renegades on the run from the sinister world of Nefandus—survival means learning how to control their powers and fulfill their destiny as Sons of the Dark.